vuex-orm/plugin-axios/docs/guide/setup.md

 VuexORM.use(VuexORMAxios, { axios })
 ```

+You may also configure additional options during installation.
+See all available [Configurations](./configurations.md).

+### Example

-Here is a more realistic example that shows how to install Vuex ORM to Vuex along with Vuex ORM Axios.
+Here is an example that demonstrates a typical setup of Vuex ORM together with the plugin.

 ```js
 import axios from 'axios'